oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 import { universalLogoutRoute } from './universalLogout';
 ```

-Add your UL route at the end of the OIDC-related code section.
-As shown below
+Add your UL route at the end of the OIDC-related code section:

 ```ts
 ///////////////////////////////////////////////////////